dinh-tran-mesoneer/Pizza-Store-Online/README.md

 ## How to build

-1. Maven central repo has require https instead of http, so we muss add the following lines to `pom.xml`
+1. Maven central repo has require https instead of http, so we muss add the following lines to `pom.xml`.
 ```xml
 <distributionManagement>
   <repository>